particle-iot/docs/src/content/guide/getting-started/tinker.md

   * Your Particle device, brand new and out of the box!
   * USB to micro USB cable {{#if photon}}(included with Photon Kit and Maker Kit){{/if}}
   * Power source for USB cable (such as your computer, USB battery, or power brick)
-  * Your iPhone or Android smartphone
+  * Your iPhone, Windows, or Android smartphone
   * (2) Resistors between 220 Ohms and 1000 Ohms {{#if photon}}(220 Ohm Resistors included with Photon Kit and Maker Kit){{/if}}
   * (1) LED, any color {{#if photon}}(Red LED included with Photon Kit and Maker Kit){{/if}}
   * (1) Photoresistor or other resistance-based sensor, such as a Thermistor or Force-Sensitive Resistor {{#if photon}}(Photoresistor included with Photon Kit and Maker Kit){{/if}}
 * **Software**
-  * Particle Mobile App - [iPhone](https://itunes.apple.com/us/app/particle-build-photon-electron/id991459054?ls=1&mt=8) | [Android](https://play.google.com/store/apps/details?id=io.particle.android.app) (requires Android 4.0.3 or higher)
+  * Particle Mobile App - [iPhone](https://itunes.apple.com/us/app/particle-build-photon-electron/id991459054?ls=1&mt=8) | [Android](https://play.google.com/store/apps/details?id=io.particle.android.app) (requires Android 4.0.3 or higher) | [Windows](https://www.microsoft.com/en-us/store/p/particle/9nblggh4p55n)
 * **Experience**
     * Connecting your Device [with your smartphone](/guide/getting-started/start) or [over USB](/guide/getting-started/connect)